jereinhardt/feste/README.md

 end
 ```

-If you only want to categorize specific actions in a mailer to a category, you can do so by listing those actions in an array as your first arguement.
+If you only want to categorize specific actions in a mailer, you can do so by listing those actions in an array as your first arguement.

 ```ruby
 class CouponMailer < ApplicationMailer